UdayLab/PAMI/docs/manuals/organization.md

     PAMI.theoriticalModel.patternType import Algorithm as algo

-## Pseudo-structural Arrangement of Algorithms in PAMI
+## Pseudo-structural Organization of Algorithms in PAMI
 A hypothetical structural arrangement of algorithms in PAMI is shown below.

 1. PAMI